rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ![imagining alternatives](assets/images/fig-imagining-alternatives.png)

 >This may all seem a little inefficient, like sending letters rather than making a phone call, however note the advantages mentioned above and that this solution excludes optimisations.
-Most of the hard work is happing within and between clips.
+Most of the hard work is happening within and between clips.

 #### Get-Next-Clip

-Just as the autopilot predicted movement that the AI's motor systems would then follow, the auto-planner's get-next-clip can predict the next step or set of steps based on previous successful thinking patterns in similar situations.
+Just as the autopilot predicted movement that the AI's motor systems would then follow, the auto-planner's get-next-clip can predict the next step or set of steps based on previous successful thinking patterns in similar situations (i.e. the current priming).

 The construction of novel plans and sequences will be covered in the next section.
 For now we will assume that a good plan is already available for the situation.